 - An MRI scan lasts between 30 and 90 minutes.

-What an MRI reveals:
+An MRI reveals:

 - An MRI can show your heart's structure (muscle, valves and chambers) as well as how well blood flows through your heart and major vessels.